Optimization of stochastic lossy transport networks and applications to power grids: Numerical examples

 \subsection{Impact of covariance structure}

-The next two figures illustrates how the covariance structure influence the optimal control for a small network of $12$ nodes.
-Figure~\ref{fig:covariance} covers the case in which all the nodes have stochastic load fluctuations, i.e.,~$S=V$, while in Figure~\ref{fig:BS} we present a scenario where $S\subsetneq V$.
-In both figures the nodes with controllable loads are drawn as squares, whose area is proportional to the corresponding load-sharing factor.
+The next two figures illustrate how the covariance structure influence the optimal control for a small network of $14$ nodes, the IEEE 14-bus test network.
+Figure~\ref{fig:ieee14}(a) covers the case in which all the nodes have stochastic load fluctuations, i.e.,~$S=V$, while in Figure~\ref{fig:ieee14}(b) we present a scenario where $S\subsetneq V$, where only the nodes in black are affected by fluctuations.
+In both figures the nodes with controllable loads are $B=\{2,6,9\}$ and are drawn as squares.